traveltime-dev/traveltime-sdk-java/README.md

 Match a query string to geographic coordinates.

 Body attributes:
-* query (String): A query to geocode.
+* query: A query to geocode.
 Can be an address, a postcode or a venue.
-* within_country (String, optional): Only return the results that are within the specified country.
+* within_country: Only return the results that are within the specified country.
   If no results are found it will return the country itself.
 Format:ISO 3166-1 alpha-2 or alpha-3
-* exclude_location_types (String, optional): Exclude location types from results.
+* exclude_location_types: Exclude location types from results.
 Available values: "country".

 ```java
     GeocodingRequest request = GeocodingRequest